Why illegal dumping is costing us all and why it is not just a council problem

 One pile becomes two.
 Two becomes a hotspot.
 A quiet reserve turns into an unofficial tip because someone decided the rules did not apply to them.

-There is also something harder to quantify.
+There is also something harder to quantify: the erosion of pride.

 When you walk past a dumped couch, it changes how that space feels.
 It chips away at care.
 It signals neglect.